tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 ### plain English

-All content in LiveCode documentation should be written in plain English.
+All content in documentation should be written in plain English.
 You should also make sure you use language your audience will understand.